-I have presented my work at several national conferences including the American Shakespeare Center’s Blackfriars Conference, Shakespeare Association of America, the American Society for Theatre Research and the Mid-America Theatre Conference.
-I have worked as a director and dramaturg in Texas and Illinois.
+I have presented my research at many academic conferences including the American Shakespeare Center’s Blackfriars Conference, the Shakespeare Association of America, the American Society for Theatre Research, and the Mid-America Theatre Conference.
+I have also worked as a director and dramaturg in Texas and Illinois.

 I hold a PhD in Theatre History from the University of Illinois Urbana-Champaign.
 I have taught theatre, performance, and public speaking at the University of Pittsburgh, the University of Illinois Urbana-Champaign, and Parkland College in Champaign, Illinois.

 I am passionate about making art and culture accessible to Chicago’s diverse communities through the work of Sh